U.S.-Russia Peer-to-Peer (P2P) Dialogue Program

 Request for Applications 2019-2020

-Through this Request for Applications (RFA) and with the support of the U.S. Department of State, EF invites project applications from nonprofit organizations and institutions seeking to expand U.S.-Russian communication and cooperation.
+Through this Request for Applications (RFA) and with the support of the U.S. Embassy Moscow, EF invites project applications from nonprofit organizations and institutions seeking to expand U.S.-Russian communication and cooperation.
 EF will fund innovative projects promoting U.S.-Russian collaboration in professional and cultural areas of mutual interest to the United States and Russia, including but not limited to entrepreneurship, social inclusion, public health, community service, volunteerism, science and technology, and the arts.

 Applicants may request up to $75,000 per project with the goal to create or expand U.S.-Russian ties.
 All project’s activities and deliverables should be completed within 12 months.
 Projects proposing U.S.-Russia partnerships between previously unaffiliated organizations will be given priority consideration.